harshamalhotra/existingDS-gitlab/contents/patterns/forms.md

 There are two kinds of character counters:

 - **Limited length**: Indicates the total number of characters allowed.
 When a limit is in place, the counter should be visible by default, and include a scrim (gradient overlay) to prevent collisions with characters in the input.
 As a user types, the counter shows how many characters remain before reaching the limit.
   - When the number of characters crosses the limit, the counter color changes to `danger`, and its font weight to bold.
-The counter then displays the number of characters over the limit (for example **-23**) with a `$red-200` background color.
+The counter then displays the number of characters over the limit (for example **-23**) with a `feedback.danger.background.color` background color.
   - Hovering over the counter reveals a tooltip that says, “Characters left”.
 Once over the limit, the text changes to, “Characters over limit”.
 - **Recommended length**: Indicates how close a user is to reaching (or surpassing) a recommended character length for the field.
 This type of counter is **not** present by default.
   - When the number of characters crosses the recommendation, the counter color changes to `info`.
-The count displays the number of characters over the limit (for example -23) with a `$blue-100` background color.
+The count displays the number of characters over the limit (for example -23) with a `feedback.info.background.color` background color.
   - Hovering over the counter reveals a tooltip that says, “Recommended characters left”.
 Once over the recommended range, the text changes to, “Over recommended length”.

 #### Hiding and disabling elements